scientific-python/scientific-python.org/content/en/ecosystem/ecosystem-introduction.md

 {{< youtube id="" class="talk" title="The Scientific Python Ecosystem" >}}

-Scientific computing in Python builds upon a small core of packages:

-- [Python](https://www.python.org/), a general purpose programming
-  language.
-It is interpreted and dynamically typed and is very well suited for interactive work and quick prototyping, while being powerful enough to write large applications in.
+The term "scientific Python ecosystem" refers to a collection of open-source software packages that bring powerful features for scientific computing to the Python programming language.
+There is no central authority that determines which projects are considered members; rather, the ecosystem has grown orgranically from a small collection of core packages to encompass a broad and ever expanding collection of projects.
+The foundational packages from which the ecosystem has grown include:

 - [NumPy](http://www.numpy.org/), the fundamental package for
   numerical computation.
-It defines the numerical array and matrix types and basic operations on them.
+NumPy defines the n-dimensional array data structure, which serves as the core data structure for the other packages in the ecosystem.
 - [SciPy](https://scipy.org),
   a collection of numerical algorithms and domain-specific toolboxes, including signal processing, optimization, statistics, and much more.
-- [Matplotlib](http://matplotlib.org/), a mature and popular plotting package that provides publication-quality 2-D plotting, as well as rudimentary 3-D plotting.
+- [Matplotlib](http://matplotlib.org/), a mature and popular plotting package that provides flexible, publication-quality 2-D and 3-D visualization.

-On this base, the SciPy ecosystem includes general and specialised tools for data management and computation, productive experimentation, and high-performance computing.
+On this base, the Scientific Python ecosystem includes general and specialised tools for data management and computation, productive experimentation, and high-performance computing.
 Below, we overview some key packages, though there are many more relevant packages.